kaushikgopal/octopress-kaush-blog/_posts/2017-06-21-rxjava-1-rxjava-2-disposing-subscriptions.markdown

 So you may ask how do I get a hold off that Subscription then (so that you might rightly cancel or dispose it off like a responsible citizen)?

-Let's take a look at the [declaration code for `Subscriber`'s onSubscribe](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.0/api/src/main/java/org/reactivestreams/Subscriber.java#L31) method:
+Let's take a look at the [the `Subscriber`'s onSubscribe](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.0/api/src/main/java/org/reactivestreams/Subscriber.java#L31) method:

     public interface Subscriber<T> {